Skip to content

 • Scour bed sediments to maintain pools, and change in-channel complexity for improved habitat

-• Increase soil moisture in banks for existing vegetation maintenance
+• Increase soil moisture in banks to maintain existing vegetation

 • Scour old biofilm from hard substrates to allow new biofilm growth to improve food and habitat for macroinvertebrates

-Slow recession of unregulated flow or releases from Goulburn Weir (3,000 ML/day and below in summer/autumn and from 6,000 ML/ day in winter/spring in reaches 4 and 5)
+Slow the recession of unregulated flow or releases from Goulburn Weir (6,000 ML/day in reaches 4 and 5)

 • Minimise the risk of bank erosion associated with a rapid reduction in the water level